kazmiekr/grunt-sencha-build/README.md

 # grunt-sencha-build

-> Grunt plugin to use as a wrapper to Sencha CMD
+> Grunt plugin to use as a wrapper to Sencha CMD.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`